 Once a rough Colorado mining town, the Western lore of Telluride is just the tip of the iceberg.
-Beyond the generations-old stories of gold and silver, Telluride is now regarded as one of the word’s most distinguished winter thrills.
+Beyond the generations-old stories of gold and silver, Telluride is now regarded as one of the most distinguished winter thrills in North America.
 Surrounded by three soaring peaks, the exclusive ski destination feels, quite literally, cut off from the outside world.
 Inside the valley lies its world-famous shreds of paradise that inject adrenaline into the bloodstream of even the most seasoned of winter athletes.
 After all, the core of our Telluride Destination Guide lays out how to celebrate your inner adventurer in this winter wonderland.

 At the same time, the laid-back Victorian town has a certain antiquated charm to it only brought out more by the city’s lively winter festivals and tasteful activities.
 Once you get a taste of the relaxed mountain lifestyle that begins where red rocks rise from the canyon floor and snowy mountain peaks of the San Juan Mountains loom ahead, you’re not going to want to let go.
 Between the epic alpine scenery, comfortable accommodations and abundance of refined cultural experiences, Telluride viciously defends its reputation as America’s coolest ski town.